Have you ever wondered why Google doesn’t use Chrome on Android TV or operating systems?

 As I mentioned earlier, Chrome isn’t designed to be used with a TV remote.
 Even the NVIDIA Shield TV remote, as good as it is, doesn’t work that well with Chrome.

-That frustration made me wonder if there were any better web browsers specifically designed for Android TV.
+That frustration made me wonder if there were better web browsers specifically designed for Android TV.

-So, I tested six web browsers to see which had the best performance and the best user experience on Android TV.
+So, I tested six of the best Android TV web browsers to see which had the best performance and user experience on Android TV.
 Check out the results in this article.